 You can visit your primary care doctor or clinician through a video visit or in-person appointment.
 They can help you with a variety of pelvic health conditions, including UTIs.
 If symptoms aren’t improving, it’s best to see your doctor in-person to help diagnose what you’re experiencing and to get any lab testing that’s needed.

-A urine culture is not always necessary to treat common bladder infections, so it’s sometimes possible to get treatment online.
-You can receive same-day, 24/7 online care through Virtuwell.
+A urine culture is not always necessary to treat common bladder infections, so it’s sometimes possible to get treatment online through Virtuwell.
 The process is simple.
 You’ll be asked a few questions about your health history and symptoms.
-Soon after, a board-certified nurse practitioner will review your information and follow up with a diagnosis and treatment plan.
+Then, one of our nurse practitioners will review your information and follow up with a diagnosis and treatment plan.

 Specialty care for recurrent UTIs